alexandair/entra-powershell-docs/docs/conceptual/manage-apps.md

 Least privileged delegated permission: `Application.ReadWrite.All`.

 You can configure multiple properties for your app.
-The below examples shows how to edit the display name of an application.
+The below examples shows how to update the display name of an application.

 ```powershell
 Set-EntraApplication -ObjectId "aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb" -DisplayName "New Name"